Elder Financial Abuse

 Heartland is 100% committed to the Banking and Finance Oath.
 Each of our staff are signatories of this oath, and have committed to treating each and every one of our customers in a fair and ethical manner.

 Heartland is proud to be partnering with Dementia Australia.
 We support the great work that they do in raising Dementia awareness and promoting healthy ageing.

 Heartland is not a bank, however we ensure our approach to Elder Financial Abuse aligns with the Australian Bankers’ Association’s Industry Guideline - Protecting vulnerable customers from potential financial abuse.

-If a customer advises of abuse, they will be referred to the Elder Abuse Service/Helpline in their region for assistance:
+If a customer advises of abuse, they will be referred to the national elder abuse phone line for assistance: